Fact and Fiction, Trust and Distrust

 This two-day, hybrid symposium—part on-site at the campus of Tilburg University, part online—brings together scholars from a range of disciplines, including Philosophy, Culture Studies, Data Science, Artificial Intelligence, Cultural, Literary and Media Studies, Communication and Information Sciences, and Cognitive Science, to engage in a cross-disciplinary dialogue on these matters.

 Emar Maier (University of Groningen)

 Martina Raponi (Willem de Kooning Academy)

 Dirk Hovy (Bocconi University)

-This symposium is organized by Inge van de Ven (TSHD, Department of Culture Studies) and Sander Verhaegh (TSHD, Department of Philosophy), assisted by Annemijn Gommers.
+This symposium is organized by Inge van de Ven (TSHD, Department of Culture Studies), Sander Verhaegh (TSHD, Department of Philosophy), Giovanni Cassani (TSHD, Department of Cognitive Science and Artificial Intelligence), Frédéric Tomas (TSHD, Department of Communication and Cognition), assisted by Rebecca de Jongh (TSHD, Education Support Team).
 The event is funded by the Tilburg School of Humanities and Digital Sciences (TSHD) , Tilburg University, the Netherlands Institute for Cultural Analysis, and the Netherlands Research School for Literary Studies.